OctopusDeploy/docs/docs/administration/workers/worker-pools.md

 ## Configuring a cloud target to have a default worker pool

 Cloud targets can set their own default pool.
 If a step is targeted at a cloud target and the worker pool for the step is the default pool, the cloud target's default pool is used.
 This allows setting up workers that are co-located with cloud targets.
 Another option is locking down cloud targets so the only machines that can deploy are co-located polling workers.

+## Workers Q&A

+*I've added a worker to the default pool, won't that machine get overworked?*

+Your server has a task cap governing how many deployment tasks can run in parallel.
+Variable `Octopus.Action.MaxParallelism` then governs the amount of parallelism Octopus allows within a deployment task.
+The amount of work the built-in worker could be asked to do at once is governed by these two numbers.
+With external workers, it's the same, so a single external worker is only being asked to do the same amount of work the built-in was doing.
+However, workers does give you the capability to spread that work over a number of machines, and to scale up how much work is being done.

+*If the workers in the default pool aren't healthy will the built-in worker run?*

+No, the built-in worker can only run if there are no workers in the default pool.

+*Can I leave the default pool empty, so some scripts do run on the server, but also provision other pools?*

+Yes, the existence of other pools doesn't affect the behaviour of the default pool.

+*How can I cordon off my worker pools so each team only has access to certain pools?*

+At the moment all worker pools are global, so you can provision pools for various teams or projects, but there's no way to enforce the division.
+We'll soon be releasing our Spaces feature that will allow worker pools to be restricted to spaces.